laukatti/kattelus-net/content/tech/maui-memoryleaks.md

     viewModel.CleanUp();
 }
 ```
-In the code-behind, you can observe when the page is no longer needed (often after `PopAsync()` or a removal from the `NavigationStack`) and perform cleanup actions like stopping timers.
+In the code-behind, you can observe when the page is no longer needed (often after `PopAsync()` or a removal from the `NavigationStack`) to perform cleanup actions like stopping timers.

 ```
 	override On`BindingContext`Changed()